AdrianK98/FlightTicketReservation/README.md

 Moreover, SeatFly provides users with the ability to view their booking details, including their flight itinerary, seat selection, and flight status.
 The application also has a QR code scanner which will direct the user to his flights page

 With SeatFly, users can be confident that their airline seat reservation is hassle-free and secure.
 The application uses state-of-the-art security measures to protect users' personal and financial information.
-Overall, SeatFly is a top-of-the-line application for booking airline tickets, offering a seamless user experience and a range of helpful features.
+Overall, SeatFly is a top-of-the-line application for booking airline ticket seats, offering a seamless user experience and a range of helpful features.

 ## Authors:
 - DB-110